nathanielgraham/Mojo-Poker/README.md

     sudo /usr/local/share/mojopoker/script/mojopoker.pl

-Now point your browser at http://localhost:3000
+Now point your browser at http://localhost

 ## Starting the server in production mode
 Issue the following command in your terminal session:

     sudo /usr/local/share/mojopoker/script/mojopoker.pl -p

-Now point your browser at https://localhost (forces https on port 80)
+Now point your browser at https://localhost (forces https on port 80).
+Remember to put cert and key files down /usr/local/share/mojopoker/ssl.

 ## Stopping the server